William Bast recalls the making of The Betsy

 WB: |

-I though Dorothy Jeakins took us back in time and kept us up to date with remarkable elegance and dexterity in her costuming.
+I thought Dorothy Jeakins took us back in time and kept us up to date with remarkable elegance and dexterity in her costuming.
 John Barry's score was a wonderful surprise.
 It was both classic and classy.
 And topping everything was Dan Petrie's extraordinary direction.

 |